variousauthors/balls/NEXTSTEPS.md

 NEXTSTEPS
 ---------

- - Add a visible health bar and score counter
+ - Add a 3, 2, 1 counter at the start
- - Choose a nicer background color
+ - automatically restart the game after a lose

 DRAGONS
 -------